 Ok, so maybe “friend” is a loose term for this one.
-This friend may not give you more than a “I’m right there with you, sister” nod at a one year old's birthday party (as you shove a cupcake down your throat while chasing your independent toddler) or a reply text three weeks later (that’s ok because yours was a reply to her text sent 4 weeks earlier) but you need her.
+This friend may not give you more than an “I’m right there with you, sister” nod at a one-year-old's birthday party (as you shove a cupcake down your throat while chasing your independent toddler) or a reply text three weeks later (that’s ok because yours was a reply to her text sent 4 weeks earlier) but you need her.
 You need to see that someone knows exactly how you feel.

 As I mentioned, the majority of my friends are not in the same stage as I am, so when I am around women who are where I am right now.
 I eat it up (like that cupcake you swallowed whole).
 There is something incredibly comforting about a friend who gets where you’re at, not because she’s been there but because she is there.
 We need this friend.

 She makes us feel a whole lot less alone.